Some of us distrust God because we disagree with his moral values.

 Dismissing God’s moral values gives rise to moral relativism.

 God is innately and singularly good.
 Therefore, his moral values are good.
 Abiding by them produces goodness.
-Moral relativism justifies alternate values that are less than ideal.
+Moral relativism justifies alternative values that are less than ideal.
 Abiding by them produces inferior outcomes.

 God’s moral values represent absolute truth.
 Like him, they are immutable.
-To the extent we disagree with God, our moral values represent provisional truth.
-We can edit them anytime to accommodate situational changes.
+To the extent we disagree with God, our moral values represent provisional truths.
+We can edit them at any time to accommodate situational changes.

-Those who disagree with our moral values live by their own moral codes.
-And since they are morally equal to us, their values have the same validity as ours.
-We may dislike their moral codes, but we lack standing to justly condemn them.
+Those who disagree with our moral code live by their own.
+And since they are morally equal to us, the values they uphold that differ from God’s have the same validity as ours.
+We may abhor these aberrant values, but we lack the moral authority to declare them unrighteous.

 Small God